YigitElma/YigitElma.github.io/_project/project-4.md

 </center>

 <div align="justify" style="margin-bottom:10px;">
 The above figure shows the effect of op-amp and diodes.
 In <b>A</b>, the original signal is amplified by a gain circuit whic uses op-amp.
-In <b>B</b>, you can see that the top portion of the sinus wave is trimmed. this is due to the diode connected to the ground.
+In <b>B</b>, you can see that the top portion of the sinus wave is trimmed.
+This is due to the diode connected to the ground.
 When the current is above what the diode can block in reverse direction, excess current goes to ground.
 If you use two reverse diodes in parallel to the ground, you achieve a signal shown in <b>C</b>.
-This is the basic principle behind the distortion pedal used extensively in Rock and Metal songs.
+This is the basic principle behind the distortion pedals used extensively in Rock and Metal songs.
 </div>
 <div align="justify" style="margin-bottom:10px;">
-In our daily lives, we may sometimes miss use or not understand electricity.
+In our daily lives, we may sometimes miss-use or not understand electricity.
 For instance, one shocking example of this is the voltage supply of an adapter.
 You may think a charger should give constant voltage since nearly all electronic devices use DC.
 However, most adaptors do not convert AC to perfect DC.
 A small amount of noise always remains if you are not using an isolated power supply, such as a Li-Po battery.
 If your guitar pedal does not filter these, your amplifier will increase its amplitude and cause an actual noise.
 In fact, when you plug in an adaptor, you collect all the dumped signals of your electronic devices in your house from the ground.
 For many applications, it's not worth caring about it, but in my project, I had to.
 That is why I built custom adaptors to filter the fluctuations in the voltage by using various capacitors, diodes, resistors, and voltage regulators.
 </div>

 <center>